An electric M.G. Midget

 Because air polution within densely populated cities is getting worse every day and because more and more cities are banning the most poluting cars from their centres, we thought we ought to look into the possibilities of maybe doing a sympathetic conversion on an MGB or a Midget.
 An electric M.G. won’t beat the original petrol engined version footprint wise, but on a daily basis with plenty of city driving, it’ll most definitely be much more environmentally friendly.
 Thus converted, a 50-plus-year-old should therefore be future proof for a while yet at least!

-About a year ago we started the process of converting a Midget.
+It was late 2018 when we started the process of converting a Midget.
 The main aim was to retain the car’s character; it had to stay light and nimble.
 We also thought it important not to have to cut anything away; the whole operation should be reversible.
 We were quite lucky to find the highly enthusiastic chaps at EV Europe early on so they could teach us the ropes and share their expertise.
 They supplied all the certified stuff making it much easier to eventually get the car re registered as an ev with the authorities.
-And now, a year later, it’s done!
+And then, a year on, it was done!
 How utterly cool!
 So much cooler even than we dared hope!

 And the name?
 We’ve tried all sorts, but eventually ‘eMidge’ stuck.
 Back in the 1930s it was fashionable to fit a mascotte in the form of a midge on the radiator cap of your Midget, allowing our future proof Midget’s name a link with the past.